rpm-software-management/dnf/doc/conf_ref.rst

     The User-Agent string to include in HTTP requests sent by DNF.
     Defaults to ::

-        libdnf/VERSION (NAME VERSION_ID; VARIANT_ID; OS.BASEARCH)
+        libdnf (NAME VERSION_ID; VARIANT_ID; OS.BASEARCH)

-    where VERSION is the libdnf version, NAME, VERSION_ID and VARIANT_ID are OS identifiers read from the :manpage:`os-release(5)` file and OS and BASEARCH are the canonical OS name and base architecture, respectively.
+    where NAME, VERSION_ID and VARIANT_ID are OS identifiers read from the :manpage:`os-release(5)` file, and OS and BASEARCH are the canonical OS name and base architecture, respectively.
     Example: ::

-        libdnf/0.35.2 (Fedora 31; server; Linux.x86_64)
+        libdnf (Fedora 31; server; Linux.x86_64)

+    To avoid leaking identifiable data, the variant in the above string will be replaced by "generic" if the value is not an official Fedora variant.
-    To prevent the leakage of identifiable information, the whole OS part (enclosed in parenthesis) is omitted if this is a non-Fedora or non-Linux system, or is running an unknown Fedora variant.
+    Likewise, the whole OS part (enclosed in parenthesis) will be omitted if this is a non-Fedora system.

 =================
 Types of Options